Do you like “fancy schmancy” goldfish?

 Temperature & Hardiness

-Most fancy goldfish are more delicate when it comes to things such as temperature and overall hardiness.
+Most fancy fish are more delicate when it comes to things such as temperature and overall hardiness.

-While varieties such as the Common are often able to withstand more drastic temperatures and environments and bounce back easily, the same conditions can prove stressful or even fatal for fancies.
+While varieties such as the Common are often able to withstand more drastic temperatures and environments and bounce back easily, the same conditions can prove stressful or even fatal for fancy fish.

 That’s why most of them shouldn’t be kept in ponds (at least not year-round).

 1. Because many are slow-swimmers, they can’t dodge predators as well.

 2. Cold winters have been known to lead to swim bladder damage.
 If you live in a warmer climate, this would be better.

 Studies have shown that fancy goldfish have fewer health issues when kept in water in the 75-80 degree F range.